vectorgrp/sil-kit/docs/usage/replay.rst

 !!!
 Architecture
 ~~~~~~~~~~~~~~~~

-The trace and replay mechanism is an extension to the existing :cpp:class:`IParticipant<SilKit::Core::IParticipant>`, and consists of several parts:
+The trace and replay mechanism is an extension to the existing :cpp:class:`IParticipant<SilKit::IParticipant>`, and consists of several parts:

 To have a consistent time base during the simulation and throughout the participant, an instance of :cpp:class:`ITimeProvider<SilKit::Services::Orchestration::ITimeProvider>` is used.
 It gives access to the current simulation time, or as a fallback the wall-clock time if no time synchronization service is configured.